-EXPLANATIONS
+16-EXPLANATIONS

 - 6. Most poker rulebooks follow the usual California practice in multihanded pots at limit poker of allowing a bet and six raises for lowball and draw high.
-The number of allowable raises for those games is given in this rulebook as a bet and three raises because this cuts down on the effect of collusion between players, and more raises than three are seldom needed to define the strength of two hands when another player is calling. - 7.
+The number of allowable raises for those games is given in this rulebook as a bet and four raises because this cuts down on the effect of collusion between players, and more raises than four are hardly ever needed to define the strength of two hands when another player is calling. - 7.
 Lowball has historically had less stringent demands on the order of cards or acceptability of exposed cards than in most other poker forms.
 This rulebook follows the modern trend at lowball regarding misdeals of requiring the cards to be dealt facedown and in proper order. - 8.
 At ace-to-five limit lowball, an exposed card rule used less often, but probably a superior rule, is to not let a player take an exposed six or seven (the rule for no-limit ace-to-five lowball).
-If a player gets to keep only a card that might make a perfect hand, having a card exposed is less advantageous, and the opponent must reckon with the possibility of a perfect hand. - 9.
+If a player gets to keep only a card that might make a perfect hand, having a card exposed is less advantageous, and the opponent must consider the chance of a perfect hand. - 9.
 At lowball and draw high, some rule sets allow a player to draw five consecutive cards.
 The rule used here disallowing this makes cheating more difficult.
 Our rule #10 in lowball and rule #5 in draw high says, "A player may draw up to four consecutive cards.
 If a player wishes to draw five new cards, four are dealt right away, and the fifth card after everyone else has drawn cards.
-If the last player wishes to draw five new cards, four are dealt right away, and a card is burned before the player receives a fifth card." - 10.
-In tournament play, there are two ways the hand of an absent player may be treated.
-Our rule #11 in "Section 15 Tournaments," is: "If you are not present when it becomes your turn to act, your hand is dead.
-This includes situations in which a live blind is not present to act, since an absent player cannot exercise the option to raise."
-This speeds up play, and also prevents a player from facing situations like thinking he is moving all-in heads-up against a short stack and an absent player comes back to the table to enter the pot.
-The alternative is: "If a player is absent, the hand shall not be killed until that seat faces a wager.
-An absent player's hand is dead at the showdown."
-This rule gives the absent player the maximum amount of time to return and be able to play the hand.
+If the last player wishes to draw five new cards, four are dealt right away, and a card is burned before the player receives a fifth card."